SaumyaBhandari/Teaching-Object-Oriented-Programming-Java/Final Practice Problems/Final Practice Problems.md

     ![alt text](currencyConverterUI.png)

-3. Write a Java program to do the following:
+I. Write a Java program to do the following:
-    a.
-Create an interface 'Calculate' with methods:
+    * Create an interface 'Calculate' with methods:
-        i.  'int sum(int, int)'
-        ii. 'int diff(int, int)'
+        * `int sum(int, int)`
+        * `int diff(int, int)`
-    b.
-Create a class 'PerformCalculation' that implements both methods.
+    * Create a class 'PerformCalculation' that implements both methods.
-    c.
-Write a class 'DemoCalculate' with a 'main' method to:
+    * Write a class 'DemoCalculate' with a 'main' method to:
-        i.
-Take two integers as input from the user ii.
-Create an object of 'PerformCalculation' to calculate sum and difference iii.
-Display the results on the console
+        * Take two integers as input from the user.
+        * Create an object of 'PerformCalculation' to calculate sum and difference.
+        * Display the results on the console.

 4. Describe the hierarchy of Java I/O classes.
 Explain the purpose of the key abstract base classes ('InputStream', 'OutputStream', 'Reader', 'Writer') and how concrete classes extend them to provide specific functionalities.